yangshun/front-end-interview-handbook/contents/algorithms.md

 sidebar_label: Algorithms
 ---

 Front End engineers are also Software Engineers after all, and it's an expectation that Front End engineers have basic competency in algorithms and data structures.
-Is it possible and reasonable that you will be asked to solve algorithmic questions during your front end interviews and most likely you will be expected to use JavaScript.
+It is possible and reasonable that you will be asked to solve algorithmic questions during your front end interviews and most likely you will be expected to use JavaScript.

 Trees are a very common data structures in Front End because the DOM is a tree, so if you have to prioritize, definitely focus on being good at tree data structures.